Credit Regulations

 (i) no more than 30 points are reassigned

-(ii) the enrolment in the postgraduate qualification is no later than three semesters from the initial enrolment in the course(s) reassigned from Certificate of Proficiency
+(ii) the enrolment in the postgraduate qualification is no later than three semesters from the initial enrolment in the course(s) reassigned from a Certificate of Proficiency

-(iv) the course is available in the schedule of the qualification to which it is reassigned.
+(iii) the course is available in the schedule of the qualification to which it is reassigned.

 e Courses which are reassigned cease to be credited to the former qualification.